9 Benefits of Babywearing for Mom and Baby

-So, in honor of all the baby wearers out there and others who are keen to know about babywearing, this article is for Mothers to learn about babywearing benefits for you and your newborn.
+In honor of all the baby wearers out there and others who are keen to know about babywearing, this article is for Mothers to learn about the benefits of babywearing for you and your newborn.

 What we know about babywearing is that it keeps the baby attached to you.
 But there a lot of other benefits that babywearing can provide to both you and your child.

 I have seen many people, especially Africans wearing their babies and in those times when I knew nothing about it, I considered it dangerous for the baby.
 You see, baby hanging on your back for hours in a typical position.

 I know babywearing truly saved my sanity, during the first year of my life.
 It’s even more like a lifesaver during those crazy toddler years as well.

 Builds a stronger bond between you and your child